 Stylish, sustainable bags for a colourful life

 Herd launched in 2019 to prove that great design can be both a source of joy and a solution to the waste age in which we live.
-Our mission is to make life easier for #herders - those who carry everyone’s hope and dreams (and their clobber).
+Our mission is to make life easier for #herders - those who carry everyone’s hopes and dreams (and their clobber).
 From the commute and the school run to the shops, the gym, the picnic, the festival, the beach - wherever you are, our bags are designed to be useful and beautiful.

 Designed for life